Women's Hair Loss & Treatment Dallas TX

 - Level change occurs when starting or stopping oral contraceptives, or birth control pills.

-- Medical illness Alopecia areata, causes hair to fall out in clumps and causes bald spots, which may progress to complete hair loss.
+- Medical illness Alopecia areata, causes hair to fall out in clumps and causes bald spots.
+In addition, the hair falls out in round patches about the size of a coin or larger.
+The immune system attacks a person’s own hair follicles, causing the hair loss.
+It can progress to total scalp hair loss or complete body hair loss, called alopecia universals disease.
 Medical diagnosis will determine this autoimmune disease.

 Nu Hair of TX is at the forefront of the Dallas hair restoration scene and is a top hair replacement provider with Transitions International Hair Restoration Group.
 To schedule, your private consultation to discuss your treatment results expected, and your exact cost, please call us 972-490-7766 or use the CONTACT form with any questions or concerns.
 BY APPOINTMENT ONLY.